As an Amazon Associate we earn from qualifying purchases.

 - 2 ounces fresh-squeezed orange juice

-- This is going to give us some tart citrus notes and will help smooth out our alcohol.
+- This is going to give me some tart citrus notes and will help smooth out my alcohol.

 - If you are not able to get a real orange, you can use store-bought orange juice as a substitution.
 If you do this, be sure to get juice that is pulp-free.

 - The zest of a citrus fruit comes from the skin.
 This is where all the oils live and what gives citrus fruits that fresh and floral aroma when you peel or cut into them.
 Zest brings my orange flavor to another level.